tur-ium/DIY_ventilators_hackcorona/README.md

 The code that can be found at this repository follow this structure:

--SQL = SQL code used to create the schema of the data werehouse and other functions -scraper = The code of the scraper used to adquire the data -coro-sqs-moprocessor = Kernel code of the telegram bot.
+- SQL = SQL code used to create the schema of the data werehouse and other functions
+- scraper = The code of the scraper used to adquire the data
+- coro-sqs-moprocessor = Kernel code of the telegram bot.